-In June 2018, we entered into an \$800.0 million credit facility (Credit Facility) with Bank of America, N.A., as Administrative Agent, and the other lenders party thereto, providing a \$350.0 million term loan (Initial Term Loan) that matures in June 2025, and a \$450.0 million revolver (Revolver) that matures in June 2023.
-In November 2018, we added a \$250.0 million term loan (Incremental Term Loan) that matures in June 2025.
+We are party to a credit agreement (Credit Facility) with Bank of America, N.A., as Administrative Agent, and the other lenders party thereto, which provided a term loan in the original principal amount of \$350.0 million (Initial Term Loan) and a term loan in the original principal amount of \$250.0 million (Incremental Term Loan), each of which matures in June 2025, and provides a \$450.0 million revolver (Revolver) that matures in June 2023.
 The Initial Term Loan and the Incremental Term Loan are collectively referred to as the Term Loans.
-The Credit Facility is described under "Capital Resources" below, including applicable interest rates thereunder as of March 31, 2021.
+The Credit Facility is described under "Capital Resources" below, including applicable interest rates thereunder as of June 30, 2021.

-We do not believe that the aggregate amounts outstanding under our Credit Facility as at March 31, 2021 (\$440.4 million under the Term Loans and \$21.3 million in ordinary course L/Cs) have, or will have, a significant adverse impact on our liquidity, our results of operations or financial condition.
+We do not believe that the aggregate amounts outstanding under our Credit Facility as at June 30, 2021 (\$440.4 million under the Term Loans and \$21.3 million in ordinary course L/Cs) have, or will have, a significant adverse impact on our liquidity, our results of operations or financial condition.
 We believe that our current level of leverage is acceptable for a company of our size and that we will remain in compliance with restrictive and financial covenants under the Credit Facility.